JiajunGao88/HelloSnake/README.md

-# HelloSnake
-# My first mini game in Python
 # The journey of a thousand miles begins with a single step.
+# And this is my first step.